mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

                  '-----------'             '-----------'

 ~~~
-{: #fig_4o6RA title="Architecture Overview with legacy DHCP client" artwork-align="center"}
+{: #fig_4o6RA title="Architecture Example with Legacy DHCP Client" artwork-align="center"}

 This document specifies the encapsulation
 and decapsulation described in {{RFC7341}} to be performed in the Relay Agent
-whereas the DHCP Client does not require any change.
+whereas the DHCPv4 client does not require any change.
-In this case it is up to the Relay Agent to provide the full
+In this case it is up to the Relay Agent to provide the full DHCP
-4o6 DHCP set of functionality whereas the legacy client is not aware of being served
+4o6 support whereas a legacy client is not aware of being served
-via a 4o6 DHCP service.
+via a DHCP 4o6 service.
-All prerequisites and configuration that to the DHCP client in {{Section 5 of RFC7341}}
+All prerequisites and configuration that apply to the DHCP client in
-apply shall be applied to the 4o6RA instead.
+{{Section 5 of RFC7341}} shall be applied to the 4o6RA instead.

+T.B.D.
+Search for what can't be applied

-To maintain interoperability with existing DHCP relays and servers,
+To maintain interoperability with existing DHCPv6 relays and servers,
 the message format is unchanged from {{RFC8415}}.
 The 4o6RA implements
 the same message types as a normal DHCPv6 Relay Agent {{Section 6 of RFC7341}}.